 Agreements between Britain and France were seen by Germany as a threat.
-The Germans also saw as a threat the agreement between France and Russia thata dated back to 1892-93.
+The Germans also saw as a threat the agreement between France and Russia that dated back to 1892-93.
 France and Russia had promised that should Germany attack the other they would attack Germany.
 This tie between Russia and France was enhanced by a huge loan from French banks to Russia, money that Russia wanted for building railroads, industry and its military capability.

+The US President, Theodore Roosevelt, negotiated an end to the war between Russia and Japan, and he persuaded the French to attend a peace conference in 1906 in Algeciras, Spain, where an agreement was signed that reaffirmed the independence of Morocco and guaranteed the freedom of nations such as Germany and the United States to trade there.
 France forwarded a huge loan to Russia to put Russia back on its feet economically and militarily (to the disgust of Russian liberals and leftists who foresaw that this would strengthen Tsar Nicholas and autocracy).
-And France sought began discussing military and naval issues with Britain.
+And France began discussing military and naval issues with Britain.
 Germany's behavior regarding Morocco had increased distrust for Germany among the British, and secretly the British agreed to help France should it be attacked militarily by Germany.

 Germany's show of force was an embarrassment to France's prime minister, Joseph Caillaux, a wealthy financier who wanted peace and reconciliation with Germany.
 In November 1911, four months after the Panther arrived at Agadir, Germany and France negotiated a settlement.
 Germany agreed to France establishing a protectorate over Morocco, and Germany received a little strip of land from the French Congo, giving Germany's colony, Kamerun (Cameroon) access to the Congo River.
 But this agreement outraged Germany's hawks.
 In parliament (the Reichstag) they accused the German chancellor, Bethmann-Hollweg, and Germany's secretary of state, von Kiderlen-Wächter, of "unforgivable" timidity.
 Chief of the German General Staff, Helmuth von Moltke (the younger), saw his country as having crawled away from the negotiations with its tail between its legs.
 French politicians opposed to Caillaux's tax reforms used Germany's belligerence to win opposition to Caillaux's government.
 Anti-German torchlight parades erupted.
 On 11 January 1912, Caillaux's government fell.

 CONTINUE READING: Assassination and Miscalculation, to June 1914